🟣 Purple Dot winding down your plan? See our Migration Guide →

 4. Save changes

-Again, if your app doesn’t support auto-install, then you’ll need to add it’s snippet code to your theme:
+If your app doesn’t support auto-install, you’ll need to add its snippet code to your theme:

 4. Save changes